 However, because of the size of some of the rooms in Urrbrae House and the nature of the activities being undertaken it is not practical to have large numbers of adults accompanying students inside the house.
-We expect at least 4 and no more than 8 adults to be attending with one class.
+We expect at least 3 and no more than 8 adults from your school to be attending with one class.